Gaurav-714/Articles-Manager-Backend/README.md

-# Article Management Backend API
+# Articles Manager Backend API

 This repository contains the backend API for the **Articles Management System**, this Content Management System (CMS) is designed to handle comprehensive article and user management.
 Built using **Django REST Framework**, it integrates advanced **Role-Based Access Control (RBAC)** to enforce security and functionality segregation, ensuring a robust and scalable system.